1668 words [ 57 Screenshots ] [ 31 Versions ] [ 8 Weblinks ] - Last update: 2017-03-27 Page created: 2004-04-03 [SB]

 The installation package of Solaris 8 (SunOS 5.8) is delivered on several CDs which include the operating system, applications and the documentation.
 With the Solaris Webstart 3.0 Installer Solaris can be installed comfortably on a prepared harddisk partition with at least 2 gbyte of free space.
-This is also good news for anyone who is looking to get their operating system up and running in a relatively short space of time.
-If you're keen to get on with setting up other features, such as o2 Broadband or Microsoft Office, then Solaris 8 is extremely convenient.
 The Installer divides the partition into one boot partition (10 mbyte of size) and the Solaris System area inclusive swap area.

 The Primary boot subsystem VSN 2.0 proceeds after the Installation as a booting manager.
 After the booting procedure the CDE or optionally OpenWindow system is available as a GUI.
 Solaris fulfils the Open Group Unix98 specification.
 With the available Solaris Security Toolkit application it is possible to made specific protection settings for Solaris.

 - Stable system for databases, data centre